devopsdays/devopsdays-web/content/events/2016-oslo/program/anders-sveen.md

 <p>This talk will mostly be about the soft sides of DevOps.
 Technology is what I love to do.
 But using it to it’s full potential requires getting the most out of humans and organisations.</p>

-<p><strong>Bio:</strong></p>

-<p>Anders has been working as an developer, architect, team-lead and automation nut for the last 12 years.
-He's a big proponent off most things agile and think it's time IT started enabling organisations to change.
-Not limiting the organisation.</p>

-<p>Anders is a tech guy and programmer first.
-The last 4-years he has been trying to automate anything that is needed to deploy applications reliably.
-Learning (a little too much) Bash and Python along the way.</p>

   </div>
 </div>